Frequently Asked Questions

 How can families be involved in the Pre-K year?

 Family involvement is one of the most important components of school success.
-Pre-K families are encouraged to visit in the classroom, join the class on field trips, have lunch with their child, and be a member of the Pre-K Family Advisory Council.
-Families may also participate in school level activities and organizations such as the PTO (Parent-Teacher Organization).
-At home, Pre-K families are asked to read and talk with their child every day.
+We use a family engagement program called ReadyRosie.
+Pre-K families are encouraged to visit the classroom, join the class on field trips, have lunch with their child, and be a member of the Pre-K Family Advisory Council.
+Families may also participate in school-level activities and organizations such as the PTO (Parent-Teacher Organization).
+At home, Pre-K families are asked to read and talk with their children every day.